maxim-zhao/psrp/README.md

   5. We replace the game load/delete menus (with awkward yes/no menus and black background) with menus from the title screen
   6. We add in "quality of life" options, and a sound test

-### Thoughts on further translation

-- There is no space in the font for more characters, e.g. for accents.
-You may consider these options:
-  - One of the quote symbols doubles as a comma, but you could make it into a more neutral shape and use it for both sides of a quote (maybe with horizontal mirroring).
-  - Your script may not use all the letters.
-The English script does not include "J", "X" or Z" - but make sure to check the items, and consider that you also then exclude these letters from the name entry screen.
-Of course your language may not use all of the 26 English letters either.
-  - Rotated ! and ? don't need tiles, just add them with tile flipping flags to the various places necessary - TBL files, the TextToTilemap macro, etc
-  - If all else fails, then you can just use uppercase letters instead.
-- WLA DX doesn't support UTF-8 :( so take care with any place the code uses `.asciitable` - the characters have to be single-byte.
-You may be OK if you use an old-fashioned text encoding.
-- The prefixes (a, an, some) will need some expansion for other languages.
-- The script space is pretty tight.
-The game code can in theory map some of the script into slot 1, giving much more space for the encoded script - but this is removed in the current code.
-- If possible, re-retranslate from Japanese.
-Consider that localisation is part of translation.
-The English you see isn't identical to the Japanese.
-- If you need more space, consider recompressing the remaining graphics, and maybe the tilemaps.
-- You will almost certainly need a skilled developer to help you.

 ## Disclaimer

 This translation is unofficial and not supported by Sega Japan.